yodjii/WifiMonitoring/readme.md

 - 🏷️ **Alias Management**: Replace cryptic hostnames with readable names (e.g., `Flo's iPhone`).
 - 🚫 **Selective Exclusion**: Ignore notifications for specific devices (like routers or servers) via an exclusion list.
 - 📊 **Startup Summary**: A summary of all online devices right at launch.

+## Voluntary limitations

+This project was intentionally kept simple.
+It does not include:

+* Advanced network diagnostics
+* Visualization dashboards
+* Alerting or notification mechanisms
+* Persistent data storage

+These choices were made to stay focused on the core goal: detecting Networking connectivity issues in a lightweight and reliable way.

+## Possible improvements

+* Persistent logging or database storage
+* Network metrics visualization
+* Other Alerting system (email, SMS, etc.)
+* Containerization with Docker

 ## 🚀 Installation